bloodyowl/website/contents/blog/2025-04-23-principles-for-maintainable-codebases.md

 If you don't understand the value of some widely adopted "best practice", dig into it.

 Most times, people apply these practices because it was written in a book, so _it must be true_.
-If you're wondering why something was implemented in a curious way, get to understand the properties that the implemented wanted to guarantee, and start thinking from there.
+If you're wondering why something was implemented in a curious way, get to understand the properties that the implementation wanted to guarantee, and start thinking from there.

 Each situation is unique, your team composition, the product you're building, the technology evolutions that happened since then.